-The VCT has a Board comprising four Non-executive Directors.
-The Chairman is Gill Nott.
-Gill Nott, Duncan Grierson and David Hunter are independent from the Investment Adviser.
-Stuart Knight is not considered independent as he is a Designated Member of Haibun Partners LLP which receives trail commission from the Investment Adviser.
+At the year end the VCT had a Board comprising three Non-executive Directors.
+The Chairman is Christian Yates.
+Giles Clark is independent from the Investment Adviser.
+Matthew Evans is not considered independent as he is a Designated Member of CH1 Investment Partners LLP, which receives trail commission from the Investment Adviser.
+Christian Yates was independent on appointment, however, he is not considered independent as he has been on the Board for over 9 years.
 The VCT has not appointed a senior independent director.
 Biographical details of all Board members (including significant other commitments of the Chairman) are shown on page 3.